What is a poor credit score?

 6. You have little or no credit history

-If you’ve only recently started borrowing or you’ve been inactive, you could help build a positive credit history by taking out a credit-building credit card.
-But just make sure you pay back the amount in full each month to get the best chance of boosting your credit score.
+You could establish a positive credit history over time with a credit-building credit card.
+Just make sure you pay back the amount in full each month to get the best chance of boosting your credit score.

-How much you borrow also impacts your score, as this gives a clear picture of your affordability.
-So, if you have suddenly spent more on a credit card, say buying a raft of Christmas presents or booking flights, this can cause it to drop.
+How much you borrow also affects your score, as this gives a clear picture of your affordability.
+If you have suddenly spent more on a credit card, like by buying Christmas presents or booking flights, this can cause it to drop.

-Closing old accounts can also impact your credit utilisation.
-This is because it takes into account not just how much you owe on one account, but how much credit you have available overall.
-So, if you’ve recently closed an old account, this may have caused a credit score drop.
+Closing old accounts can also affect your credit utilisation, as this reduces the total credit you have available.
+So, if you’ve recently closed an old account, this may have caused a temporary credit score drop.

 How can I clear my bad credit?